 When will you charge me, and how?

-For most jobs I will request a deposit prior to starting work, usually between 25-50% of the total fee.
+For most jobs I will request a deposit prior to starting work, usually between 30-50% of the total fee (or higher in some specific circumstances).
 The remaining balance will be charged in one or two further instalments, with the final payment being due before artwork files and rights are transferred at the completion of the project.

 My preferred payment method is by direct bank transfer (bank details are provided on my invoices), although a cheque is also acceptable if enough clearing time is allowed against the invoice due date.

 For international clients I accept payment by PayPal but it should always be made in UK Pounds Sterling to the value of the invoice amount, rather than a converted corresponding amount in another currency.

 What do you need to know about my company to be able to start designing?

 I like to know as much as I possibly can, to give me the best possible insight into the requirements.
 I have a questionnaire that I send out to potential clients which asks a range of questions relating to their business, their target audience, their preferences etc. You can download the questionnaire here and you can see an explanation of how to write a design brief here.

 I’m a start up company.
 Will you design me a logo for free/in return for my services?

 In some rare instances I have agreed to work for free or for substantially reduced fees but I place a high value on the work I do and as such these occasions are almost always restricted to family, close friends or the church in which I am involved (and even these don’t necessarily get freebies every time!).

 I’m open to developing relationships with associates with whom I am able to reduce my rates in return for regular referrals or services but again, these situations are quite rare and at my own discretion.